About TestRAMP

 Our objectives have been:

-1. To help increase the scale, reliability & affordability of lab testing.
-Originally Covid-19 PCR and now, increasingly, genomic testing for other diseases.
+1. To help increase the scale, reliability & affordability of Covid-19 lab testing.

 2. To charge commercial labs for our services and donate fees to charity.